 Local skin cancers of the penis Penile Cancer Cancers of the penis are usually types of skin cancers.
 Skin cancer can occur anywhere on the penis, but it most commonly occurs at the glans penis (the cone-shaped end of the penis), especially... read more can include

 Erythroplasia of Queyrat and Bowen disease Bowen Disease Bowen disease is an early form of squamous cell carcinoma that is confined to the outer layer of the skin (epidermis) and has not yet invaded the deeper layers.
-(See also Overview of Skin Cancer... read more of the penis are well-defined areas of reddish, velvety pigmentation on the glans (erythroplasia of Queyrat) or white-gray, thickened areas on the shaft (Bowen disease), primarily in uncircumcised men.
+Bowen disease most commonly occurs... read more of the penis are well-defined areas of reddish, velvety pigmentation on the glans (erythroplasia of Queyrat) or white-gray, thickened areas on the shaft (Bowen disease), primarily in uncircumcised men.

 Bowenoid papulosis involves smaller, often multiple, bumps (papules) on the shaft of the penis.